Graduate Academic Programs

 Academic Advising and Registration

-Graduate students should contact their academic advisors prior to class registration.
+Graduate students should contact their academic advisors prior to class registrationm, as needed.
 The advisor will develop a graduation plan with the student.
 All course registrations require the advisor’s approval.

-Students receiving educational benefits provided by the Department of Veteran Affairs (DVA) must report their enrollment to the Financial Aid Office upon registration each semester or summer session.
-The Financial Aid Office will then submit certification of enrollment to the DVA.
+Students receiving educational benefits provided by the Department of Veteran Affairs (DVA) and/or the Department of Defense (DoD) must report their enrollment to the Financial Aid Office upon registration each semester or summer session.
+The Financial Aid Office will then submit certification of enrollment to the DVA and/or the DoD.
 Students should complete the FAFSA and the financial aid process each year according to the school's requirements and deadlines.
-Students receiving EAP and/or FTA benefits are responsible for applying these benefits through their unit of assignment prior to the start of each semester or summer session and for submitting all the necessary forms to the Financial Aid Office.
+Please be advised that Lebanon Valley College reserves the right to decrease institutional aid awarded to students receiving military and veterans' benefits according to school policy.
+Students receiving Education Assistance Program (EAP) and/or Federal Tuition Assistance (FTA) benefits are responsible for applying these benefits through their unit of assignment prior to the start of each semester or summer session and for submitting all the necessary forms to the Financial Aid Office.

 Students must notify the Financial Aid Office immediately if they change the number of credits for which they are enrolled, withdraw, or request a leave of absence.
 Failure to do so may result in a charge to the student from the DVA for over-payment of benefits.
 For more information on veterans benefits, please visit the financial aid web page.